-SWMPC staff will assist consultant with public outreach to agencies listed in the 5304 grant.
-Staff will also provide the following to the consultant: Previous studies and plans, GIS files, service schedules, performance reports, fleet information, budgets and financial information.
+Assist the consultant with public outreach to agencies listed in the 5304 grant.
+SWMPC will also provide the following to the consultant: Previous studies and plans, GIS files, service schedules, performance reports, fleet information, budgets and financial information.

 6.3 Transit Service Provider Database